jeffreyza/PIVX-Doc-Website-Content/02. pivx_wallet/article.en.md

 ### The PIVX Core Wallet

-Intro on PIVX Core wallet, how it integrates into the ecosystem, why it is necessary that people run core wallet to operate the network, whay core wallet might not be for everybody to run etc
+Intro on PIVX Core wallet, how it integrates into the ecosystem, why it is necessary that people run core wallet to operate the network, why core wallet might not be for everybody to run etc